 Beginning the second week of classes, attendance will be taken at the beginning of class.
-You must arrive on time to get credit for this.
-If by the end of the quarter, you have been absent or late to class on 8 or fewer days, you'll receive a one percentage point bonus to your final score.
+You must arrive on time before I begin lecturing to get credit for this, and stay for the whole class.
+If by the end of the quarter, you have been absent or late to class on 5 or fewer days, you'll receive a one percentage point bonus to your final score.